-The ICT shared service has a revenue budget of £9,477,686 which takes into account income from schools, grants and some capital funding.
+The ICT shared service has a net revenue budget of £9,477,686 which takes into account income from schools, grants and some capital funding.
 In addition, it is estimated that £17,605,000 of the capital programmes proposed or approved by CE and CWAC will require significant ICT effort, costing an estimated additional £1,650,000 in temporary staffing costs.

 The ICT service as a whole employed 407.5 FTE on 31st March 2009.
 The ICT Shared Service currently employs 337 FTE.
-The plans for the ICT service propose staffing of 26 FTE in CWAC ICT, 26 in CE ICT and 258 in the ICT shared service by the end of September 2009.
-Further rationalisation may be required to reflect changes in the shape and size of the capital programme and CWAC:
+The plans for ICT service capability across both Councils propose staffing of 26 FTE in CWAC ICT, 26 in CE ICT and 250 in the ICT shared service by the end of September 2009.
+Further rationalisation may be required to reflect changes in the shape and size of the capital programme service, the shared service will provide the following levels of service to CE and CWAC: